Our move to renewable energy will ensure that everyone has a reliable, affordable supply of power now and for generations to come.

 The Community and Employment Benefit Program will contribute to the long-term prosperity of host regions by funding community-led initiatives, public infrastructure and First Nations projects.

-The program will continue for many years after the Renewable Energy Zones (REZs) are delivered and will invest hundreds of millions of dollars into regional communities to ensure they receive lasting, transformational benefits.
+The program will continue for many years after we've delivered our renewable energy zones.
+It will invest hundreds of millions of dollars into regional communities to ensure they receive lasting, transformational benefits.

 On 20 October 2023, the Minister for Energy announced that an initial $128 million would be made available for community and employment benefits in the Central-West Orana REZ over the next four years.
 Funds have been brought forward so that communities can benefit from the renewable energy transition even before construction begins.